 Judge Jackson commented that it was his intention to convene a meeting of users before the anticipated transfer of jurisdiction came into effect.

 Judge Cooke explained that the Tribunal’s Practice Directions were last reviewed in October 2020 after consultation with users.
 A review has recently been undertaken and some limited changes are proposed.

-• A new section 3, dealing with communicating with the Tribunal.
-The use of CE-File by professional users is now mandatory throughout the Upper Tribunal and this is reflected in this additional section.
+• A new section 3, dealing with communicating with the Tribunal, including the use of CE-File by professional users which is now mandatory throughout the Upper Tribunal.

 • A slimmed down treatment of the procedure for judicially reviewing a refusal of permission to appeal from the FTT, at para 11.21.

-• Section 15, dealing with references under the Electronic Communications Code has been substantially reduced and now states the current practice of transferring these cases to the First-tier Tribunal.
+• Section 15, dealing with references under the Electronic Communications Code has been substantially reduced and now reflects the current practice of transferring these cases to the First-tier Tribunal.

 • Para 19.15 has been modified to remind expert witnesses that, in addition to the declaration which the Tribunal requires to be included in all expert reports, they may also be required by their own professional body to include a separate statement of compliance.

-• Para 20.3 deals with the form of hearing bundles and in a discussion of usual practice for professionally represented parties uses confirmed that an electronic bundle was almost always produced and could be provided to the Tribunal without additional expense.
-The judiciary present said that a hybrid involving a full electronic bundle and a paper core bundle was often the mosthelpful approach, but that litigants in person may continue to prefer a paper bundle.
-The importance of consistent numbering between paper and electronic bundles was emphasised.
+• Para 20.3 deals with the form of hearing bundles.
+A hybrid involving a full electronic bundle and a paper core bundle was often the most helpful approach, but litigants in person may continue to prefer a paper bundle.